OpenOCL/OpenOCL/README.md

 ## Additional Information

-* If you need the moodel to work with MX type variables in your system, you can pass the option "system_casadi_mx" to the solver
+* If you need the mooel to work with MX type variables in your system, you can pass the option "system_casadi_mx" to the solver
 * For larger problems it can be beneficial to install HSL linear solvers for ipopt (http://www.hsl.rl.ac.uk/ipopt/) and pass the linear solver name to the solver

 ## Publications